Cghlewis/data-mgmt-ed-research-book/_book/11-data-capture.md

     - The most common way to capture data in an electronic format is to download it from your platform.
     - Another option you may have for web-based forms is to capture data via an API (application programming interface).
 If you regularly need to review your data before your final capture, using an API can be a great way to remove the burden of manually logging into a program and going through the point and click process of downloading a file.
 Instead you can write a script, in a program such as R, to extract the data.
 Once the script is created, you can run it as often as you want.
 However, this is only an option if your tool has an API available (e.g., Qualtrics).
 1. What file type will the data be captured in?
-    - Most electronic data collection tools provide an option to export to one or more file formats (e.g., SAV, CSV, TXT).
+    - Most electronic data collection tools provide an option to export to one or more file formats (e.g., SPSS, CSV, TXT).
 It is important to choose a file type that is analyzable (i.e., rectangular formatted), as opposed to something like a PDF file.
 The rectangular file type you choose will mostly depend on your project plans.
 Things to consider might include:
       - Do you want the text values for responses or the numeric values?
 Your choice may limit your options (e.g., text values may be available in a CSV but not in an SPSS file).
       - Do you want embedded metadata, such as variable and value labels, in your raw file?
 Again, your choice will narrow your options (e.g., an SPSS file allows you to export the numeric values while also being able to view the variable and value labels in the file).
       - Do you want a non-proprietary, interoperable format?
 If yes, you will not want to capture data in file types such as XLSX and SPSS that require proprietary software to view.